Rancho Punta de los Reyes Sobrante: Andrew Randall

 Andrew Randall (1819–1856), a native of Rhode Island, came to California on the U.S.S.
 Portsmouth in 1846.
 Randall was a geologist with medical training.
 He founded, and was elected chairman of the California Academy of Sciences.
 In addition to Rancho Punta de los Reyes Sobrante and Rancho Punta de los Reyes in Marin County, Randall was the claimant for Rancho Cañada de la Segunda and Rancho San Lorenzo in Monterey County; and Rancho Aguas Frias in Butte County – a little over 110000 acre.
 However he had stretched his credit to the limit, and Randall could not or would not pay immediately.
 Joseph Hetherington a creditor undertook to force payment by hounding him on every occasion with insults and threats.
 Hetherington fatally shot Randall in a San Francisco hotel on July 24, 1856, and the Committee of Vigilance hanged Hetherington July 29, 1856.

 With the cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Punta de los Reyes Sobrante was filed with the Public Land Commission in 1852, and the grant was patented to Andrew Randall in 1860.

+Shafter family

+In 1857, the complex real estate litigation resulted in the law firm of Oscar L. Shafter and James McMillan Shafter winning a victory for their client of 75,000 acres of farm land at Point Reyes in Marin County.
+The client sold the property to the Shafters.
+They leased it to dairy farmers who provided milk and butter to an ever-growing San Francisco and prospered.
+The Shafter families owned most of Point Reyes from 1857 to 1919, when the land was sold in parcels.

+National Park Service

+The National Park Service acquired the land on Point Reyes to form the Point Reyes National Seashore.